-Where a series number is allocated to records stored temporarily on behalf of other institutions, only the mandatory attributes and Agency Controlling field need be completed to the minimum depth consistent with management needs.
+Where a series number is allocated to records stored temporarily on behalf of other institutions, only the mandatory elements and Agency Controlling field need be completed to the minimum depth consistent with management needs.
 Registrations serving this purpose do not need to be made available to the public.
 Availability codes should be applied to ensure appropriate lending restrictions and the provision of visibility in finding aids when permissible.

 |Category 1||Must be present for all registrations|

 |Category 2||Must be present where applicable, to provide essential context or facilitate management|

 |Category 3||Should be completed where applicable, to provide additional context|

 |Category 4||Should be completed for significant registrations; may be completed in other cases.|

 |Accumulation date range||1|